philzook58/philzook58.github.io/_posts/2025-02-24-kibble_balance.md

 ![](/assets/watt_balance/arduino_serial.jpg)

 To drive the balance, we just jiggled the other side with our hand.
 Seems fine.
 Using the other coil to drive the balance movement would be more repeatable but would add a whole other electronic component to the project.
 Ultimately, we did not use the other coil for anything and is seems superfluous and counterproductive to an explanation of what the experiment is.
 When we filtered for only datapoints at the middle position of the balance we got this plot.
 Ignore the negative speed data.
-Because the DAC only could record positive voltages from t6he coil, those don't mean anything.
+Because the DAC only could record positive voltages from the coil, those don't mean anything.

 ![](/assets/watt_balance/coil_vel_volt_filter.png)